Setting - display tools

 This is a very nice function to define the storing options directly within the scope.

-For detailed information about set up trigger see -> Trigger Setup.
+For detailed information about set up trigger see -> Manually Start / Stop Recording.

 Any changes done here are automatically copied to the system trigger and vice versa.
 To activate this function press the Link store trigger button.